territorium/gocd-package-plugin/README.md

 - *Data Target Pattern*: Defines the name of the installer, e.g. *Installer*.

-### Assembly

-The installer process creates an archive (.zip, .tar, .tar.gz) from a list of files.
-All files are flatten in the archive.

-- *Data Source Pattern*: A comma separated list of files, that should by archived.
-The Pattern allows to define a file or a folder, that should be included into the assembly.
-Optionally following syntax is possible: path{[bin]/*.exe}.
-This will catch all EXE files from the *path* and include them into the archive into the folder *bin*
-- *Data Target Pattern*: The archive name, the task will recognize the archive type from the file name.

 ## Building the code base

 To build the jar, run `./gradlew clean test assemble`